mendix/docs/content/en/docs/releasenotes/deployment/mendix-for-private-cloud.md

 #### Mendix Operator v2.7.0{#2.7.0}

-* We refactored how TLS trust is configured when building container images; this will address an issue when OpenShift clusters in Connected mode need to trust custom CA certificates (for example, from a proxy)
+* We have changed how TLS trust is configured when building container images; this addresses an issue when OpenShift clusters in Connected mode need to trust custom CA certificates (for example, from a proxy)
-* When an image is built, the MDA file will now be directly converted into a .tar layer instead of extracting the file first; this will reduce temporary disk usage by about a third when an image is built.
+* We have reduced temporary disk usage by about a third when an image is built.
+The MDA file is now converted directly into a .tar layer instead of being extracted first.
-* The Mendix Operator will restore [ownerReferences](https://kubernetes.io/docs/concepts/overview/working-with-objects/owners-dependents/) for all managed resources if they’re not set.
+* The Mendix Operator now restores [ownerReferences](https://kubernetes.io/docs/concepts/overview/working-with-objects/owners-dependents/) for all managed resources if they are not set.
-* The Mendix Operator will now specify the appProtocol in Kubernetes services to help middleware such as Istio know the which [protocol](https://istio.io/latest/docs/ops/configuration/traffic-management/protocol-selection/#explicit-protocol-selection) the app is using and handle traffic as HTTP instead of plan TCP.
+* The Mendix Operator now specifies the appProtocol in Kubernetes services to help middleware such as Istio know which [protocol](https://istio.io/latest/docs/ops/configuration/traffic-management/protocol-selection/#explicit-protocol-selection) the app is using and handle traffic as HTTP instead of plan TCP.
-* We’ve added a way to allow running a Mendix environment as a [specific Kubernetes ServiceAccount](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#use-the-default-service-account-to-access-the-api-server) instead of the default ServiceAccount.
+* We now allow the running of a Mendix environment using a [specific Kubernetes ServiceAccount](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#use-the-default-service-account-to-access-the-api-server) instead of the default ServiceAccount.
-* We’ve added an option to specify a custom, fixed S3 bucket prefix when using the S3 (existing bucket and account) Storage Plan.
+* We have added an option to specify a custom, fixed S3 bucket prefix when using the S3 (existing bucket and account) Storage Plan.

 ### July 12th, 2022